spotlesstofu/sandboxed-containers-operator/config/peerpods/podvm/podvm-handling.md

 generating the image.

-If the `PODVM_AMI_ID` key for AWS provider or the  `AZURE_IMAGE_ID` key for Azure provider is non-empty in the `peer-pods-cm` configMap then the pod VM image creation process is triggered during `kataConfig` creation.
+If the `PODVM_AMI_ID` key for AWS provider or the  `AZURE_IMAGE_ID` key for Azure provider is empty in the `peer-pods-cm` configMap then the pod VM image creation process is triggered during `kataConfig` creation.
 So if you don't want to trigger the pod VM image creation process, then you can set the respective keys to any dummy value (eg. "****").
 Or you can set it to a